 Schedule a Root Canal Procedure

 Do you have tooth pain or tooth sensitivity?
 You may need a root canal procedure.
 Choose Payette Dental for comprehensive professional care.
-Call Dr. Hyder at 208.243.9807 to schedule an appointment.
+Call Dr. Hyder at 208.243.9807 to schedule an appointment today.